hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 It is:

-“A deterministic starting point for meaning.”
+A deterministic starting point for meaning.

-10. Tools
+18. Tools
 Validator
 bash
 Copy code